SherazJutt/SherazJutt/README.md

 - API-first, modular, and scalable architectures
 - Clean, maintainable, and production-ready code
 - Containerized deployments with CI/CD pipelines
-- Focus on performance, stability, and developer experience
+- Strong focus on performance, stability, and developer experience

 ---